 STEP 2: Drag and drop OLE DB Source, Slowly Changing Dimension from SSIS toolbox to data flow region

-STEP 3: Double click on OLE DB source in the data flow region.
+STEP 3: Double click on the OLE DB source in the data flow region.
 It will open the connection manager settings and provides space to write our statement.
-Here we are using already created OLE DB Connection Manager and EmployeSource table as the Source table.
+Here we are using the already created OLE DB Connection Manager and EmployeSource table as the Source table.
 If you find any difficulty in configures, please refer to OLE DB Source.

 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns also.